Apple iPhone XS vs Apple iPhone XR full review

 Price and availability

 Following the launch of the iPhone 11, the XS is no longer part of the Apple line-up of smartphones.
 It previously cost £999/$999 for the 64GB model.
-Check it out at Carphone Warehouse and also our iPhone XS deals article.
+Check it out at Carphone Warehouse and also our iPhone XS deals article to see where it's on sale.

 The iPhone XR, however, is still on sale and is now available at a cheaper price of £629/$599.
 Check out our roundup of the best iPhone XR deals.